What are my coins worth?

 Will my coins go up in value? – What coins are good investments?

 Sorry, I don’t have a crystal ball.
 I have no idea which coins will be worth more down the road any more than I can tell you with certainty which stocks will be worth more.
 I generally advise people to not invest in coins.
 They don’t pay interest.
 They don’t pay dividends.
-You have to make-up a 20-25% buy/sell spread before you’re even in the black.
-While some coins have proven to be tremendous investments, many more coins barely move in value at all (Some go down!).
+You have to make-up a 20-30% buy/sell spread before you’re even in the black.
+While some coins have proven to be tremendous investments, many coins barely move in value at all (Some go down!).
 My advice is to collect coins if you like them for their beauty or history.
 If they appreciate, it’s a bonus.

 How can I clean my coins?